axiangcoding/AXBot-deploy/README.md

-# this repo helps user to deploy axbot in easy mode
+# AXBot Deploy
+This repository provides a number of useful scripts to assist users in deploying axbot